Horio Tadauji

+He was the second leader of the Matsue clan.

 In 1600 at the Battle of Sekigahara, acting as a substitute for Yoshiharu who had been injured in the run up to the battle, Tadauji took part in Tokugawa Ieyasu's force.

 After the battle, Ieyasu praise Tadauji for his credit and add his domain to 240,000 koku at Izumo Province.

-In 1604, Tadauji died from a disease before Yoshiharu.